-I hereby certify that I have performed a structural stability assessment for Cleco's Dolet Hills Power Station Ash Basin No. 1 in accordance with the 40 CFR 257.73(d)(1) CCR requirements.
-This structural stability assessment has determined that Ash Basin No. 1's design, construction, operation and maintenance is consistent with recognized and generally accepted good engineering practices.
+I hereby certify that I have performed the 5-year periodic review of the structural stability assessment for Cleco's Dolet Hills Power Station Ash Basin No. 1 in accordance with the 40 CFR 257.73(d)(1) CCR requirements.
+This 5-year periodic review of the structural stability assessment has determined that Ash Basin No. 1's design, construction, operation and maintenance is consistent with recognized and generally accepted good engineering practices.
 It has been designed, constructed, operated, and maintained with:

-- Stable foundations and abutments. - Adequate slope protection to protect against surface erosion, wave action, and adverse effects of sudden drawdown. - Dikes mechanically compacted to a density sufficient to withstand the range of loading conditions in the CCR unit. - A single spillway or a combination of spillways designed, operated, and maintained to adequately manage rainfall during a 100-year flood for a low hazard potential CCR surface impoundment. - Hydraulic structures underlying the base of the CCR unit or passing through the dike of the CCR unit that maintain structural integrity and are free of significant deterioration, deformation, distortion, bedding deficiencies, sedimentation, and debris which may negatively affect the operation of the hydraulic structure. - For CCR units with downstream slopes which can be inundated by the pool of an adjacent water body, such as a river, stream or lake, downstream slopes must maintain structural stability during low pool of the adjacent water body or sudden drawdown of the adjacent water body.
+- Stable foundations and abutments. - Adequate slope protection to protect against surface erosion, wave action, and adverse effects of sudden drawdown. - Dikes mechanically compacted to a density sufficient to withstand the range of loading conditions in the CCR unit. - A single spillway or a combination of spillways designed, operated, and maintained to adequately manage rainfall during a 100-year flood for a low hazard potential CCR surface impoundment. - Hydraulic structures underlying the base of the CCR unit or passing through the dike of the CCR unit that maintain structural integrity are free of significant deterioration, deformation, distortion, bedding deficiencies, sedimentation, and debris which may negatively affect the operation of the hydraulic structure. - For CCR units with downstream slopes which can be inundated by the pool of an adjacent water body, such as a river, stream or lake, downstream slopes must maintain structural stability during low pool of the adjacent water body or sudden drawdown of the adjacent water body.

-James C. Van Hoof IIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIII
+James C. Van Hoof

-Name WIND OF LOUISING
+Name WHATE ON A THE

-24630 LA
+24630 LA JAMES C. VAN HOOF

 Registration No. State JAMES C. VAN HOOF REG.
-No. 24630 REGISTERED PROFFSSIONAL FNGINFFR
+No. 24630 REGISTERED PROFESSIONAL ENGINEER

 James C. Van Hoof, P.E.
-JAMES C. VAN HOOF REG.
-No. 24630 REGISTERED PROFESSIONAL ENGINEER
+PROFESSIONAL ENGINEER IN

-Signature ENGINEERING
+Şignature ENGINE

-10/16/16
+10/14/2021

 Date (Seal)